exposit/pythia-oracle/HELP.md

 __Motivations__

 These are different ways of getting character motivations, goals, and outlook.
 You generally won't roll all or even most of these per character.
-I always do "Wheel" and "Immediate Goals".
+I almost always do "Wheel" and "Immediate Goals".

 __*Wheel (General Outlook)*__